The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

-#3 Updated by Banio Carpenter over 1 year ago
+#3 Updated by Banio Carpenter about 4 years ago

 I figured out that the very first “Name or service not known” error is just from the agent running on startup before the puppet.conf gets changed, so we can ignore that part of my initial post.
 Subsequent executions only produce this error:

 # puppetd -t info: Creating a new SSL key for myserver.com err: Could not request certificate: Could not write /var/lib/puppet/ssl/private_keys/myserver.com.pem to privatekeydir: Invalid group: 0 Exiting; failed to retrieve certificate and waitforcert is disabled